juba/timeline-generator/README.md

 ## REQUIREMENTS

 - Ruby
-- PDFLaTeX with the tikz, geometry and pdfpages packages installed
+- PDFLaTeX with the *tikz*, *geometry* and *pdfpages* packages installed

-## INSTALLATION
+## INSTALLATION AND USAGE

+- Download `timeline.rb`
-- Just edit the timeline.rb file after editing it to your needs
+- Just run it after editing it to your needs with : ruby timeline.rb

 ## KNOWN LIMITATIONS

 - only works with A4 paper
 - no easy way (graphical or command line) to pass parameters
 - badly documented

+## SUPPORT

 [![flattr](http://api.flattr.com/button/button-compact-static-100x17.png)](http://flattr.com/thing/51784/PDF-timeline-generator)